ipavlic/apex-fp/README.md

 ## `Filter`
 <a name="filter"></a>

-Filter saves you from having to implement filtering lists of sObject records by some criteria.
+Filter is used to describe how criteria to filter lists of sObject records.
 There are two available *types* of filters:

-1. **field matching** and
+1. **field matching** filter
-2. **object matching** filter.
+2. **object matching** filter

 Each type has three possible *behaviours*:

-1. `apply` selects matching elements from the list and returns them, with no modification of the original list.
+1. `apply` selects matching elements from the list and returns them.
+The original list is not modified.
 2. `applyLazy` does the same as apply but returns an `Iterable<sObject>` instead.
-3. `extract` selects matching elements from the list, extracts them out of the original list and returns them.
+3. `extract` selects matching elements from the list and returns them.
 The matching elements are removed from the original list.

 ### Field matching filter

-A field matching filter matches the objects in a list with using some of the available **criteria**.
-Currently available criteria are:
+A field matching filter matches the objects in a list with using some of the available *criteria*:

 * `equals(Object value)` (alias `eq`)
 * `notEquals(Object value)` (alias `neq`)